Moby-Dick: Plot

-The whale carcass still lies in the water.
-Queequeg mounts it, tied to Ishmael's belt by a monkey-rope as if they were Siamese twins.
+Stubb kills a sperm whale, and the cook Fleece delivers a sermon to the sharks feasting on the whale's carcass.
+Later, Queequeg mounts it, tied to Ishmael's belt by a monkey-rope as if they were Siamese twins.
 Stubb and Flask later kill a right whale whose head is fastened to a yardarm opposite the sperm whale's head.
-Ishmael compares the two heads in a philosophical way: the right whale is Lockean, stoic, and the sperm whale is Kantean, platonic.
-Tashtego cuts into the head of the sperm whale and retrieves buckets of spermaceti.
-He falls into the head, which in turn falls off the yardarm into the sea.
-Queequeg dives after him and frees Tashtego with his sword.
+Ishmael philosophically compares the two heads: the right whale is Lockean, stoic, and the sperm whale is Kantean, platonic.
+Tashtego nearly drowns in the sperm whale's head while retrieving spermaceti but is rescued by Queequeg.
+Pip, a young black cabin-boy, twice leaps from a whale boat in terror; the second time he is abandoned at sea and is insane by the time they rescue him.